SillyTavern/SillyTavern/.github/readme.md

 SillyTavern is a fork of TavernAI 1.2.8 which is under more active development and has added many major features.
 At this point, they can be thought of as completely independent programs.

+### Branches

+SillyTavern is being developed using a two-branch system to ensure a smooth experience for all users.

+* main - This is the most stable and recommended branch, updated only when major releases are pushed.
+It's perfect for the majority of users. 🌟 **Recommended for most users.**
+* dev - This branch has the latest features, but be cautious as it may break at any time. ⚠️ **Not recommended for casual use.**

+If you're not familiar with using the git CLI or don't understand what a branch is, don't worry!
+The main branch is always the preferable option for you.

 ### What do I need other than Tavern?

 On its own Tavern is useless, as it's just a user interface.
 You have to have access to an AI system backend that can act as the roleplay character.
 There are various supported backends: OpenAPI API (GPT), KoboldAI (either running locally or on Google Colab), and more.
 You can read more about this in [the FAQ](faq.md).